What is situational awareness?

 Your sensory system uses various collection tools to gather information from your immediate surroundings.
 It then sends that information to your brain.

 This doesn’t only happen through our five senses.
 You also have a sense of balance, temperature, pain and more.
 You even have internal senses.
-It is said that you have around 25 senses!
+Some say you have around 25 senses!

 This simply means using your senses to scan your environment.
 We are now focusing on how your sensory system gathers information.